blobaa/claim-ts/README.md

 ## Example

-The following example shows sample code for the three Claim workflows (registering, creating and verifying a verifiable claim) and uses, as described above, the Attestation Protocol implementation additionally to this Claim library.
+The following example shows sample code for the three Claim workflows (registering, creating, and verifying a verifiable claim).
+It uses, as described above, the Attestation Protocol implementation, additionally to this Claim library.

-It uses a fictive sample scenario of a registration office where the [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) character [Apu](https://en.wikipedia.org/wiki/Apu_Nahasapeemapetilon), the owner of Springfield's Kwik-E-Mart, receives and uses a verifiable claim which represents (a subset of) his id card information.
+It shows a fictive scenario of a registration office where the [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) character [Apu](https://en.wikipedia.org/wiki/Apu_Nahasapeemapetilon), the owner of Springfield's Kwik-E-Mart, receives and uses a verifiable claim which represents (a subset of) his id card information.

 ### Claim Registration